Programer-Turtle/WikiSearch/README.md

 Standalone can run GUI and Terminal version of Wiki Search.

 **Recommendations**
-- Have a version of Python OS with AutoPip so you wont have install dependencies.
-- Rename program file before installing into Python OS.
 - Have newest version of pip before installing dependencies.

 # Interface Types